justv316/Terrifying_Encounters/README.md

 * These sets are available in both Light and Heavy armor, and their set bonuses vary greatly from the former 6 sets.

 ##### Resinite
-* Recommended Classes:
+* Recommended Classes: Any
-	* Emphasizes
+	* Emphasizes Combat, Defensive, and Magical abilities, but to a lesser degree than the former specialized sets.

 <details>
 <Summary>Resinite</Summary>